 “I wanted to make a narrative about it because most people know statistics but not everybody knows real stories,” Medina said.

-Senior international studies major Amy Yucus did her thesis about how LGBTQ+ hangouts have changed and how their rights have become more mainstream.
+Senior international studies major Amy Yucus did her thesis on how LGBTQ+ hangouts have changed and how LGBTQ+ rights have become more mainstream.
 “I want this to provide a richer understanding of individuals and their stories,” Yucus said about her thesis, “The Internet and Generational Shifts in the LGBTQ+ Community.”

 Other theses included “Examining Active Shooter Trainings in Educational Settings” from criminal justice major Dan Simon and “Voting Evolution: Rights, Restrictions, and Court Decisions” from political science major Emma Pannier as well as many other subjects covering a multitude of topics.